Lightning-AI/LitLogger/README.md

 </div>

 # Why LitLogger?
-Reproducible AI is hard.
-As teams iterate on models, agents, data, or prompts, it becomes difficult to track what changed and why results improved or regressed.
-LitLogger is a ***lightweight, minimal*** experiment logger that tracks every run, including inputs, metrics, prompts, and model outputs, so teams can trace changes, compare results, and audit decisions over time without re-running everything from scratch.
+Tracking everything you try when building AI is hard.
+As you iterate on models, agents, data, or prompts, it quickly becomes unclear what changed or why results improved or regressed.
+LitLogger is a ***lightweight, minimal*** experiment logger that tracks every run, including inputs, metrics, prompts, and model outputs, so teams can see what changed, compare results, and understand outcomes without re-running everything from scratch.

 LitLogger is free for developers and built into [Lightning AI](https://lightning.ai/), the AI platform trusted by enterprises and 380k+ devs.
-It runs in the cloud or on-prem, giving teams long-term stability, clear auditability, and control over experiment history.
+It runs in the cloud or on-prem, and gives teams a stable, auditable record of their experiment history.

 <img width="3024" height="1716" alt="image" src="https://github.com/user-attachments/assets/27f9d8f1-2a13-4080-a64f-374d957712fa" />